-The benefits of a smoking ban on bars and clubs are clear.
+The benefits of a smokefree bar or club are clear.
 A smokefree bar rids the air of secondhand smoke, protecting the health of both patrons and employees.
 Plus, it lowers costs for maintenance and cleaning too.

 Find a Smokefree Bar or Club

 Free the Night is a statewide Oklahoma campaign that encourages bars and clubs to voluntarily adopt smokefree policies.
 You can even use their site to find smokefree bars and clubs around you.
 Learn more about Free the Night here.